Secured Loans for Tax Bills: HMRC, CGT and Inheritance Tax (2026 UK Guide)

 Don't wait until the last week.
 Start the secured loan application 6+ weeks before the deadline if possible.

-The HMRC documentation: a copy of the demand or self-assessment statement showing the amount, the tax year, and the deadline.
+HMRC Documentation: a copy of the demand notice or self-assessment statement clearly showing the amount owed, the relevant tax year, and any payment deadline or accruing interest details.

 Compare secured loan rates today